 10 Things Happy People Do Differently

-10 strategies happy people incorporate into their lives
+Learn the strategies that happy people incorporate into their lives.

 Happy people have developed a specific set of strategies over time that causes them to see life differently – a balanced portfolio of skills and emotions.
 What would you add to this list?

 Paula Davis-Laack, JD, MAPP, is a lawyer turned writer and stress and resilience expert who helps high-achieving women manage stress and increase well-being by mastering a set of skills proven to enhance resilience, build mental toughness, and promote strong relationships.

 Diener, E., & Biswas-Diener, R. (2008).
 Happiness: Unlocking the mysteries of psychological wealth.
 Malden, MA: Blackwell Publishing.

 Lyubomirsky, S. (2007).
 The how of happiness: A new approach to getting the life you want.
 New York: Penguin Group.

 Murray, J.L., & Lopez, A.D.
 (1996).
 The global burden of disease: A comprehensive assessment of mortality and disability from diseases, injuries, and risk factors in 1990 and projected to 2020.
 Summary.
 Harvard School of Public Health.
 World Health Organization.
 Retrieved October 16, 2012, from http://www.iumsp.ch/Enseignement/postgradue/Besancon/docs/murray_burden….

 Park, N., Peterson, C., & Seligman, M.E.P.
 (2004).
 Strengths of character and well-being.
 Journal of Social and Clinical Psychology, 23(5), 603-619.